COSC3020/divide-and-conquer-sum-DJReflexive/README.md

 At the beginning of my algorithm, I check to see if the length of the array is 0 or 1.
 If the array is either of these lengths, then the execution time will be constant in the best case scenario.
-However, in the scenerio where the length is greater than 1, the complexity remains consistent.
+However, in the scenerio where the length is greater than 1, the complexity increases.
+The algorithm will always divide the array up into thirds and process its own portion of the array until it reaches the base cases where the sub-array size is 0 or 1, in which it is added in a constant time:

+$T(n) = 3T(n/3) + O(1)$

+However, we do not necessarily worry about the constant time it takes for the base case to be added, so we will omit it from this analysis:

+$T(n) = 3T(n/3)$

-The algorithm will always divide the array up into thirds, no matter what the content of the array is, and recursively call itself until the sub-arrays reach the criteria for the base cases.
+No matter what the content or the order of the array is, the function will recursively call itself until the sub-arrays reach the criteria for the base cases, then it is all added back together through the recursive calls to get the final result which is the sum of all the elements in any given array.

 # Sources